emdete/epistula/README.md

 Warning
 --

 This program is in early state and contains rough edges.
 Display is not always scrolling where you expect and composing mail is for nerds.
+Navigating and scrolling is not finished yet.

+The program uses panic() on errors which immedialty terminate the program.
+The programs log into /tmp/epistula-browser.log and /tmp/epistula-composer.log and the panic will give an stacktrace.